Maximtamgoo/reddit-saved-grid/README.md

 # Reddit Saved Masonry

-A web app that displays your Reddit saved content in a grid.
+A web app that displays your Reddit saved content in a masonry grid.